-We are a welcoming, relaxed and fun dance society with focus on Scottish Country Dancing.
-We run classes for beginners and higher levels, so there is something for everyone, whether you’ve done Scottish Country before or not.
-We put emphasis on improving your dance technique and learning more difficult dances, and we also have social activities throughout the year.
+We are a welcoming and fun dance society with focus on Scottish Country Dancing.
+We run classes for various levels, so there is something for everyone, whether you’ve done Scottish Country before or not.
+We put emphasis on improving your dance technique and learning more difficult (and fun!) dances than just ceilidh dances, and we also have social activities throughout the year.

 Throughout the year, some of our dancers will have the chance to attend balls around the country, for example those hosted by our fellow Scottish universities as well as our own ball in February.
-If you stay on and improve, you may also be able to take part in competitions as part of the GUSCDC team.
+If you stay with us for longer and improve your dancing, you may also be able to take part in competitions as part of the GUSCDC team.

 For more information, check out our Facebook page or email us at email@example.com.